Class 10 – Start Pandas

 2. Look at the directory structure of your computer and make a place to work from when using Python (not graded, for your own organization)

-4. Use print statements and .format to answer the math questions below exactly the same way with the exact formatting.
-You need to set a and b and use them in your format statement.
+5. Use print statements and .format to answer the math questions below exactly the same way with the exact formatting.
+You need to set an and b and use them in your format statement.
 Your print statement cannot have numbers.
 Repeat-There are no numbers in your print/format statement.
-You set the a and b before the print statement.
+You set the an and b before the print statement.

 6. Upload your homework to courseworks.
 You upload the notebook.
-The file you upload should end in .ipynb
+The file you upload should end in .ipynb.
+DO NOT upload a pdf and do not upload screen shots.
+There is no need to export anything.
+Just go find your .ipynb notebook and upload that to courseworks.

 7. Watch Next Video and Take Quiz